 You can retarget your CRM segmented lists on Google Ads with Google Customer Match integration.
 Doing this allows you to:

-- Use your CRM’s first-party data to retarget your audiences on Google, enhancing the chances of conversions of your existing customers with upselling and cross-selling.
+- Use your CRM’s first-party data to retarget your audiences on Google, increasing the likelihood of conversions from your existing customers through upselling and cross-selling.

 - Build lookalike audiences from your CRM segments, so you can reach groups of potential customers with similar traits and interests to your most valuable customers.